Raising Goats in the City

 Another challenge is that goats, like all other mammals, need to become pregnant and give birth in order to produce milk.
 This means that producing milk involves finding a stud, mating your goats, and dealing with the babies when they're born.
 Increasing goat populations in an urban setting can be tricky to manage.
 The babies can be sold, raised for meat, or kept as part of the herd.

-Kitty found access to proper food to be a challenge.
-“It depends on where you live.
+Goats generally eat grass in the summer, supplemented by hay and nutrient-dense grain feed in winter or as needed.
+Kitty found access to proper food to be a challenge.“It depends on where you live.
 In the Bay Area some people have to drive a half hour or 45 minutes to get food.
 We put together a community buying group so now I only have to drive ten minutes.”

 Advice for Those Considering Goats